Engagement one of the key issues that distinguishes ETHOS from traditional arenas of responsibility and sustainability

 Leadership with integrity

-This is a short course for managers in the City of London that has been developed by three members of ETHOS for the Cass Business School in partnership with the Institute of Leadership and Management.
+This is a short course for managers in the City of London that has been developed by three members of ETHOS for the Bayes Business School in partnership with the Institute of Leadership and Management.

 The course will be offered to City professionals with the intention to provide an understanding of what it takes to lead a team and a business with a focus on honesty, integrity, social responsibility and ethical dilemmas.

 The City UK Corporate Social Responsibility

 The City UK is running a broad programme on CSR for businesses within the City.
-Cass Business School is working closely with The City UK to advise and deliver on this.
+Bayes Business School is working closely with The City UK to advise and deliver on this.
 Professor Paul Palmer sits on the main CSR board and the financial sub-committee whilst Professor Andre Spicer sits on the Social Mobility sub-committee and Professor Jean-Pascal Gond on the Sustainability sub-committee.

 As part of the City UK's social responsibility initiative, Cass has been asked to undertake an audit of all the activities businesses in the City are engaged in to help social responsibility.
 The results will help the UK financial sector identify what it is currently doing and where it might do more.

 Report on the Culture of British Retail Banking

 Professor Andre Spicer and members of ETHOS produced a report for parliamentary think-tank New City Agenda on the culture of British retail banking.
 Based on interview data collected from major financial institutions and key stakeholders this collaboration explored the diverse set of problems facing the UK banking sector.
 Launched at the Houses of Parliament the report received a great deal of media coverage.
 You can read the headline findings and authors comments from the report on British retail banking.

 The full report is available here.